-- There are one-way systems in place in some of our buildings and limits on the numbers of people who can use toilets, kitchens and other shared areas at any one time.
+- There are limits on the numbers of people who can use some of our toilets, kitchens and other shared areas at any one time.

 - Some work areas in labs and seats in lecture/seminar rooms and study spaces will have ‘do not use’ signs to ensure you can stay far enough apart from the person next to you.

-- You’ll need to wipe down any shared equipment, such as keyboards in study areas or equipment in the gym, both before and after you use it.
+- You might need to wipe down any shared equipment, such as keyboards in study areas or equipment in the gym, both before and after you use it.

 Looking after yourself and others

 Alongside the measures we’re putting in place, you have a part to play too in making sure our campus remains as safe as possible for everyone.

 - Wear a face covering when required.
 We will ask you to wear them when moving around buildings.
 You will be encouraged but not required to wear face coverings when you’re sitting in lectures or working in study spaces.

 - Respect social distancing.
 There will be some social distancing measures in place around the campus, such as Perspex screens at reception points.
 Please try to maintain at least 2m distance from others in shared spaces on campus, such as shops and cafes.